wakefulblock262/edublocks-to-electron/README.md

 ### Make a new Electron/Node.js Project in your IDE, preferably VsCode
-(Make sure you have JavaScript and HTML extensions installed on VsCode) -Open the folder you want to install the app onto in VsCode -Initilize the project as a Node.js project by running this command in the VsCode terminal
+(Make sure you have JavaScript and HTML extensions installed on VsCode)
+- Open the folder you want to install the app onto in VsCode
+- Initilize the project as a Node.js project by running this command in the VsCode terminal
 ```
 npm init -y
 ```
--You should see a package.json file pop up in your file explorer -Install Electron through the VsCode terminal by running this command
+- You should see a package.json file pop up in your file explorer
+- Install Electron through the VsCode terminal by running this command
 ```
 npm install electron --save-dev
 ```